neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Unused replication slots

 To prevent storage bloat, **Neon automatically removes an _inactive_ replication slot if you have other _active_ replication slots**.
+Removal occurs after 75 minutes.

 If you have only one replication slot, and that slot becomes inactive, it is not removed due to inactivity because a single replication slot does not create bloat.
 If you find that your single replication slot has been removed, please contact [Neon Support](/docs/introduction/support) for remediation.

+#### What causes a replication slot to become inactive?

 An _inactive_ replication slot is often the result of a _dead subscriber_, where the replication slot is not dropped after a subscriber is deactivated or becomes unavailable.
 An inactive replication slot can also result from a replication delay configured on the subscriber.
 For example, some subscribers allow you to configure the frequency of replication or set a replication delay to minimize usage.

+#### How to avoid removal of inactive replication slots

 If you have more than one replication slot and want to avoid having "inactive" replication slots removed automatically, ensure that the replication frequency for your "additional" subscribers is less than 75 minutes.